Deland-Labs/fungible-token-standard/README.md

   // The transferFrom method is used for a withdraw workflow, allowing canister
   // to transfer tokens on your behalf.
   // If the receiver's (`to`) notification hook function exists,  will be called.
-  transferFrom: (spenderSubAccount: opt vec nat8, from: text, to: text,value: nat) ->(TransferResult);
+  transferFrom: (spenderSubAccount: opt vec nat8, from: text, to: text,value: nat) ->(TransactionResult);

   // Transfer from :
   //      1. `fromSubAccount` is not null : Use the accountId generated based on the caller's Principal and the provided `fromSubAccount`